HumanSignal/label-studio/docs/source/guide/tasks.md

     }
   },

-  # annotations are the list of annotation results matching the labeling config schema
+  # annotations are not required and are the list of annotation results matching the labeling config schema
   "annotations": [{
     "result": [{
       "from_name": "sentiment_class",